-Recommendation 2: Enhance the capacity of existing employment services and the overall welfare system to assist people who are underemployed, have insecure employment and /or experience significant labour market disadvantage, for example:
+Enhance the capacity of existing employment services and the overall welfare system to assist people who are underemployed, have insecure employment and /or experience significant labour market disadvantage, for example:

-- review current programme arrangements in consultation with the sector to remove barriers and disincentives to assisting job seekers with pre-existing employment to increase hours of employment participation - fund trials of new approaches to address underemployment of mature age workers including those not in receipt of income support - develop and trial simple ways of including appropriate new work arrangements as legitimate outcomes - provide more support for micro-business creation and appropriate sole trader coaching - support employment practitioner capacity and employer options for re-skilling people respectfully and for engaging early enough to create effective motivating pathways - adopt effective technological developments to enhance connectivity between and with job seekers and businesses - support access to lifelong learning and 're-training' including of digital literacy, adaptability skills and whatever arises in emerging technological business requirements - build on the rich evidence acquired over twenty years about what works.
+- Review current programme arrangements in consultation with the sector to remove barriers and disincentives to assisting job seekers with preexisting employment to increase hours of employment participation - Fund trials of new approaches to address underemployment of mature age workers including those not in receipt of income support - Develop and trial simple ways of including appropriate new work arrangements as legitimate outcomes - Provide more support for micro-business creation and appropriate sole trader coaching - Support employment practitioner capacity and employer options for reskilling people respectfully and for engaging early enough to create effective motivating pathways - Adopt effective technological developments to enhance connectivity between and with job seekers and businesses - Support access to lifelong learning and 're-training' including of digital literacy, adaptability skills and whatever arises in emerging technological business requirements - Build on the rich evidence acquired over twenty years about what works.
 Especially, invest in the service models and infrastructure that allow innovation at the ground level where tailored interventions respond to individual needs and place-based labour market opportunities.
-These service types and related systems are ideal for developing effective responses to emerging labour market challenges and opportunities (such as person centred support that builds on strengths and d) Adequacy of Australia's laws, including industrial relations laws and regulations, policies and institutions to prepare Australians for that change
+These service types and related systems are ideal for developing effective responses to emerging labour market challenges and opportunities (such as person centred support that builds on strengths and recognises unique local conditions and the importance of 'employability' skills and experience in addition to vocation specific training)